themeteorchef/building-a-user-admin/building-a-user-admin.md

 Modules.server.generateAccounts = generateAccounts;
 ```

 Woah smokies.
 Yes, this file has a lot going on.
-We're going to glaze over the bulk of it as it's something that's included in Base but the gist is this: when called from our server's `startup.js` file, if no user's exist in the database, create each of the accounts listed in the `administrators` array at the top of the file as well as the number of "fake" or test accounts we specify in the `generateAccounts` method (not displayed here).
+We're going to glaze over the bulk of it as it's something that's included in Base but the gist is this: when called from our server's `startup.js` file, if no users exist in the database, create each of the accounts listed in the `administrators` array at the top of the file as well as the number of "fake" or test accounts we specify in the `generateAccounts` method (not displayed here).
 Woof.

 It's not as scary as it sounds.
 It _is_ however a pain in the butt to do this every time we write an application, so this module is offered up as a way to automate this for you.
 Sweet!
 The part we really care about in this file happens in the `_createUsers` function.
-Here, we loop through all of the user's that get passed to our `_createUsers` function—we call this twice, once for admins and once for test users—and create their accounts in the database.
+Here, we loop through all of the users that get passed to our `_createUsers` function—we call this twice, once for admins and once for test users—and create their accounts in the database.
 For our recipe, the modification we've made is in the `if ( isAdmin ) {}` block toward the bottom.

 Here, we make a check using another function `_checkIfAdmin` that looks in the `adminstrators` array for the email we pass (the user being looped over) to see if it exists.
 If this value returns `true`, we rely on the `Roles.setUserRoles()` method we get from the `roles` package to set the `admin` role on the user, and if the value returns `false`, we set the `employee` role.
 Keep in mind this is a simplification and your own application might require something a bit more complex.
 Fear not, next we'll build an interface that will make it easy to change these roles.

 <div class="note">
   <h3>What's with this pattern? <i class="fa fa-warning"></i></h3>
   <p>You may be wondering why our code is split up into little functions like this.
-Here, we're relying on the <a href="themeteorchef.com/snippets/using-the-module-pattern-with-meteor">module pattern</a> to simplify our code and make it a bit easier to read.
+Here, we're relying on the <a href="http://themeteorchef.com/snippets/using-the-module-pattern-with-meteor">module pattern</a> to simplify our code and make it a bit easier to read.
 Doing this, it makes it much easier to both write and read our code as a series of "steps" instead of one big ball of code.
 You don't have to do this, but it's a handy tool to master if you find your code getting a bit squirrely.</p>
 </div>

 With this in place, let's start to focus on our templates.
 There's just one that's complicated, the others will just act as placeholders.

 ### Setting up our templates
 We have four templates we need to set up: `users`, `managers`, `employees`, and `sendInvitationModal`.
 We'll do these in order of easiest to most complicated.
 Once these are in place, we'll have everything we need for logged in users.
-From there, we'll be able to add a bit of authentication using roles to start routing user's to the correct templates based on their roles.
+From there, we'll be able to add a bit of authentication using roles to start routing users to the correct templates based on their roles.

 #### The easy templates
 To showcase our authentication working later, we're going to need to set up two templates now for users that will be assigned to the `manager` and `employee` roles.
 Just six lines of code between them.
 Let's take a look.